gennaweber/weber__genna--final-project/README.md

 The backend server repo for this project can be found at https://gitlab.com/gennaweber/personal-site-node.

+To access the protected /entries route you can use the login:
+email: gennamweber@gmail.com
+password: password

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).